Nbickford/FluidSimulation/README.md

 ----------------
 You can find the latest release of the demo for Direct3D 11-compatible Windows-based x64 systems [here](https://github.com/Nbickford/FluidSimulation/releases).
 Extract /FluidSimulationDemo to any directory and run FluidSimulationDemo.exe to run the demo.

-Make sure to select a discrete graphics card (on most machines, right-click FluidSimulationDemo.exe and select a suitable graphics processor under "Run with graphics processor >", or choose which graphics processor to run the demo with in your NVIDIA or ATI Control Panel).
+Make sure to select a discrete graphics card (on most machines, right-click FluidSimulationDemo.exe and select a suitable graphics processor under "Run with graphics processor >", or choose which graphics processor to run the demo with in your graphics card's control panel).

 Controls
 --------
 Left mouse button: Rotate camera.

 Right mouse button: Zoom in/out.

 +/-: Speed up/slow down time.

 r: Reset simulation.

 Neat things about this implementation